damonallison/notes/coursera/big-data/05-graph-analytics-for-big-data/README.md

 * What data can we derive from this?
     * Behavioral psychology : study behavior.
         * Are users violent?
 A cause for concern?
+        * Are users addicted to the game?
         * Sentiment analysis.
 Are users happy?
 Would they recommend your product to others?
+        * Who are influencers? (target marketing)

 * Why graphs?
     * Graphs can be used to graph conversations across nodes.